Overview on Renewing Your Canadian Permanent Resident Card

 - A Visa, Mastercard or American Express credit card

 - A printer and

 - An email address

 - In person at a Canadian financial institution.
-In order to do so you must get an original fee receipt (IMM 5401 ) from CIC.
+In order to do so you must get an original fee receipt (IMM 5401 ) from IRCC.

 - a certified copy of the change of name document (divorce certificate , marriage certificate , provincial legal change of name certificate )

 - a certified copy of a provincial document bearing the new name such as a driver’s license, health card, or provincial photo ID card

 - a copy of your Record of Landing .
 If you do not have your Record of Landing, you must apply for a Verification of Status document (link) to change your name on your PR Card.